seanorourke7/RPSLS/README.md

 ### Imagery

 Images used are a selection of hand poses to symbolise rock paper and scissors and cartoon images of a lizard and spock.
 I chose the images of the hands due to their strong graphic appearance and bright yellow background and then edited the lizard and spock images to have the same yellow colour to make them appear more as a set.
+The hand images were designed by Sacha Jerrems on Dribbble.com.

 ### Wireframes